 The objective, statistical nature of SDSS astrophysical datasets, which were not driven by any theoretical agenda, reveal false and misleading prior measurements (e.g., redshift-distance) driven by confirmation bias in the context of such agendas.
-SDSS theta-z, redshift-magnitude (both spectroscopic and photometric pipelines), and galaxy population-density data are shown to conflict with the ACDM standard cosmological model.
-However, all four of those distinct and independent data sets are similarly consistent with a new cosmological model that revives de Sitter's 1917 solution to the field equations, long thought to entail an "empty universe."
-That new model, which represents a paradigm shift in cosmology, derives from considerations of symmetry and local proper time modeled as a geometric object, motivated by Minkowski (1909).
-The confrontation of all new predictive equations with corresponding SDSS data sets, using no free parameters, definitively resolves the modern quandary of astrophysical observables interpreted as accelerating cosmic expansion induced by 'dark energy.'
-The canonical idea of a non-relativistic universal time coordinate (i.e., ~13.7 Gyr of 'Cosmic Time' from initial singularity) is supplanted by a relativistic, strictly-local time coordinate involving no such inscrutable singularity.
+SDSS data, including theta-z, redshiftmagnitude (both spectroscopic and photometric pipelines), and galaxy population-density, are shown to conflict with the ACDM standard cosmological model.
+Moreover, all four of those distinct and independent data sets are similarly consistent with a new cosmological model that revives de Sitter's 1917 exact solution to the field equations, long thought to entail an "empty universe."
+Representing a paradigm shift in cosmology, that new model is entirely distinct from the textbook "de Sitter universe" model.
+It derives from considerations of symmetry and local proper time modeled as a geometric object, motivated by Minkowski's metric characterization of relativity.
+All new predictive equations, which incorporate no free parameters, are confronted with corresponding SDSS data sets, thereby resolving the modern quandary of astrophysical observables interpreted as accelerating cosmic expansion induced by 'dark energy.'
+The canonical idea of a non-relativistic universal time coordinate applicable to all of of cosmological space and its energy content (i.e., ~13.7 Gyr of 'Cosmic Time' from initial singularity) is supplanted by a relativistic, strictly-local time coordinate involving no such inscrutable singularity.